jantman/openscad-workbench-design/README.md

 ## Notes

+## Built Images

+Running [build.py](build.py) will regenerate all rendered images in [renders/](renders/) as well as generating printable per-component views and some printable exploded diagrams (each containing a subsection of the full project, for ease of use).

 ### Dependencies

 This code currently depends on a few STL files from another repository of mine.
 Rather than pull in the whole repository, which is quite large, I've included ``get_deps.sh`` which downloads the necessary files from GitHub.